Skip to content

 How do I know if I have had a Google penalty?
 Ask Google, of course!

-If you check for official Google penalties, you’ll be notified manually via Google Console.
+If you check for official Google penalties, you’ll be notified manually via Google Search Console.
 This is the first place we recommend you begin penalty checking, along with Google Analytics, to see how it has impacted traffic.

 But you know we love a good SEO tool.
-So keep reading for roaring lions (no, really), colour coded systems and free penalty checker tools that can break it down for you.
+So keep reading for roaring lions (no, really), colour-coded systems, and free penalty-checker tools that can break it down for you.

 Pros: